uncbiag/neuro_shooting/demos/neurips20/README.md

 # Spiral experiment

-The main python script to run the spiral example is `sprial.p`.
+The main python script to run the spiral example is `sprial.py`.
 As for the cubic and the quadratic-like examples, the default parameters should already be pretty good.
 It can be run as follows:

 ```bash